ecom-research/CRM-LTR/README.md

 <li><i>Embeddings:</i> https://s3.eu-central-1.amazonaws.com/ltr-log-dataset/embeddings.7z</li>

-Description:
-Due to privacy reasons we are not allowed to publish the raw text of queries and product titles.
-As many of the neural information retrieval models use word embeddings for training, we publish our own 100-dimensional embeddings.
-They were obtained by applying GloVe model to the corpus formed by the queries and product titles.
+Our clients (sellers) have proprietary rights on the product title and description available on our platform.
+So, raw text can not be published in Mercateo dataset.
+Therefore, we train GloVe model on the corpus comprising of queries and product titles to learn word embeddings.
+We publish these 100- dimensional word embeddings.
+We think they will be useful for further research since most neural information retrieval models can be trained from word embeddings.
-The embeddings.npy file is embedding matrix, where each row is 100-dimensional word vector.
+This zip file contains <i>embeddings.npy</i>, which is the embedding matrix, with each row represnting 100-dimensional word vector.

 This zip file has 10 files that contain the information that maps words ( of queries and product title) to their emeddings in the embedding matrix.
 Each row in these files is aligned with respective entry in tran, dev, test and log files.